 Having a free heel makes the discipline more closely related to the origins of skiing and the Nordic style that modern downhill styles.
 In that sense, telemark skiing combines both Nordic and Alpine styles to create a type of skiing that’s unique on its own.

 Telemark first came about in a region of Norway, which is from where it gets its name.
-Today, it is also known as tele-skiing or teli-skiing, but its roots go back to the late 19th century Norway where skiers would ski downhill terrain with a free heel and their toe attached to a small binding.
+Today, it is also known as tele-skiing or teli-skiing, but its roots go back to late 19th century Norway where skiers would ski downhill terrain with a free heel and their toe attached to a small binding.

 How Telemark Skiing Works

 Modern Telemark skiing is similar to alpine styles in that the ski shape and design are often the same.
 In fact, it’s possible to have the same model ski work for both an alpine and telemark skier.

 It is a very graceful and beautiful movement that makes the skier look almost as though they are performing some sort of dance on the snow.
 With every turn, they will alternate which leg and knee are dropping into the lunge.

 That is quite similar to Nordic ski styles, and would become the basis of what is now known as alpine touring.
 Skins are textured pieces of fabric material that can be attached to skis to enable them to grip the snow instead of just slide over it.

-By utilized skins and a free heel, Telemark skiers could access new terrain and explore untouched backcountry conditions that wouldn’t be possible with a fixed heel or on cross country skis.
+By utilizing skins and a free heel, Telemark skiers could access new terrain and explore untouched backcountry conditions that wouldn’t be possible with a fixed heel or on cross country skis.